 - Save your changes.

-Users in the allowUnlockAccount group can now unlock accounts from the selected OU using the ADUC console or the Unlock-ADAccount PowerShell cmdlet.
+Users in the allowUnlockAccount group can now unlock accounts from the selected OU using the ADUC mmc snap-in or the Unlock-ADAccount PowerShell cmdlet.

 To get information about who unlocked a user, you need to enable the Audit User Account Management policy for domain controllers (Computer Configuration > Policies > Windows Settings > Security Settings > Advanced Audit Policy Configuration > Audit Policies > Account Management).